5 Essential Points to be a Good OT Responsible

 Techpapers

-As it is well known, Operational Technology (OT) environments and industrial cybersecurity are two fundamental concepts in the field of security.
-This applies not only to critical infrastructures but also to the protection of industrial systems in general.
+As is well known, OT environments (“OT” stands for Operational Technology) and industrial cybersecurity are two fundamental concepts in the field of security; not only when talking about critical infrastructures, but in the protection of industrial systems in general.

-When we refer to OT environments, we are talking about the systems and devices used to control and monitor operations in industrial environments, such as power plants, chemical plants, water supply networks, and manufacturing systems.
-These environments include technologies such as Industrial Control Systems (ICS), automation systems, sensors and actuators, and specialized equipment.
-The main objective of OT environments is to ensure the safe and efficient operation of industrial processes.
+OT environments refer to systems and devices used to control and monitor operations in industrial environments such as power plants, chemical plants, water supply networks and manufacturing systems.
+These environments include technologies such as industrial control systems (ICS), automation systems, sensors and actuators, and specialized equipment.
+The primary goal of OT environments is to ensure that industrial processes operate safely and efficiently.

-Any company operating in the aforementioned environments should have a good OT responsible.
-These types of companies are a common target for attacks from both internal and external sources.
-We can cite examples such as the successful cyberattack on liquefied natural gas producers just before Russia’s invasion of Ukraine, the temporary shutdown of 14 Toyota factories after a compromised supplier incident, or the breach of ICS and SCADA systems in a nuclear power plant.
-Therefore, it is crucial to understand that merely isolating the production areas of our business is not an efficient or effective solution in most cases.
+Every company that operates in the environments described above should have a good OT manager.
+This sector of companies are the usual target of attacks coming from both inside and outside the environment.
+Examples include the successful cyber-attack on LNG producers just before Russia’s invasion of Ukraine, the temporary shutdown of 14 Toyota factories after a supplier was compromised, or the breach of the ICS and SCADA systems of a well-known nuclear power plant.
+Therefore, we must recognize that it is not enough to try to separate the production areas of our business, as this is neither an efficient nor, in most cases, an effective solution.

-Researching the complexities and scope of OT environments has led to the identification of many potential risks.
-Consequently, we now know that defense systems implemented in isolation are mostly inefficient.
-They overwhelm security teams with surplus information that they struggle to handle and fail to prioritize alerts based on risk, context, and potential impact.
-These standalone solutions do not mitigate the risk or prevent malicious attacks that can disrupt business continuity and industrial operations unless they are placed in the hands of qualified personnel who can interpret and configure them properly.
+Exploring the complexities and scope of OT environments has facilitated the identification of numerous potential risks.
+As a result, we now know that defense systems against these potential attacks, implemented on their own, are mostly inefficient, saturating security teams with surplus information that they do not know how to manage and failing to prioritize alerts according to risk, context and potential impact.
+These solutions alone do not mitigate risk or prevent malicious attacks that affect business continuity and industrial operations if they are not placed in the hands of qualified personnel who know how to interpret and configure them properly.

 Consider all areas and elements affecting the OT network

-Most existing solutions in the market lack a comprehensive understanding of the risks involved in the OT environment and all OT-IT-IIoT assets.
-It is necessary to have an integrated view.
+Most of the solutions available on the market lack a complete perspective of the risks that arise in the OT environment and of all OT-IT-IIoT assets.
+A holistic view is essential.

-For example, when considering the use of an Intrusion Detection System (IDS) exclusively, we must be aware that the visibility of our asset inventory is likely to be quite deficient.
-It is essential to complement this information with data from other security and industrial sources to obtain a complete view of all OT assets and ensure effective risk mitigation.
-We must understand that security teams cannot solve what they cannot see.
-Additionally, the following factors should be taken into account:
+For example, considering the sole and exclusive use of an IDS (Intrusion Detection System), we need to be aware that the visibility of our asset inventory is likely to be quite poor.
+It is necessary to supplement this information with data from other security and industrial sources to have a complete view of all OT assets and ensure effective risk mitigation; we must be aware that security teams cannot fix what they cannot see.
+Therefore, in addition, we must consider the following:

 • The business impact of each asset, operational context, and organizational hierarchy